 I love fall foliage — you might even call me a leaf peeper — so checking out the colors of fall in North America is my number one thing to do through September and October.
-Here are some great off-the-beaten path spots to see autumn colors and have a few new adventures at the same time!
+Here are some of my favorite off-the-beaten path spots where you can see autumn colors and have a few new adventures at the same time!

 5. Experiencing it all in Albany, Georgia